hadi782/TwoOfUsInternshipProjects/README.md

-﻿# TwoOfUsInternshipProjects
-Here I will have the MERN stack projects I have done during my Internships.
+﻿# Two Of Us Internship MERN Projects

 The projects are:
 1. Password Generator